LumingSun/ML4DB-paper-list/README.md

 * NN-based Transformation of Any SQL Cardinality Estimator for Handling DISTINCT, AND, OR and NOT (2020)

-* QuickSel: Quick Selectivity Learning with Mixture Models (2020)
+* QuickSel: Quick Selectivity Learning with Mixture Models (SIGMOD 2020)

 * Bao: Learning to Steer Query Optimizers (2020)
 #### Combining data and workload